iot-lab/iot-lab-gateway/README.md

 ### Running tests or deploying ###

-Install all the `gateway code`
+Install all the `gateway code` on a gateway

-        python setup.py install
+        python setup.py release

+It runs the `install` command and the `post_install` procedure.

 Run unit tests, pylint and pep8: